ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     cmake .
     make

 to build the source files, and then close the Cygwin terminal.
+(Don't worry about the warnings you get when you do cmake . or make, but if you constantly get an error involving glib-2.0, FindPkgConfig.cmake, and/or pkg_check_modules when doing cmake . that prevents you from then doing make and building the pred executables, then please see the debugging hints at the bottom of this page.)
 Copy the following files from the `bin` folder in Cygwin's installation directory to the `pred_src` directory containing `pred.exe`:

  -  `cygglib-2.0-0.dll`